Type of Journey

 Lipa-Asrang Sanctuary: A nature buff’s mini-heaven, the Lipa-Asrang Sanctuary is located close to the town of Moorang.
 From various flora and fauna to the amazing wildlife present, it is a great place to explore and a unique learning experience.
 It does require prior permission, so it is best to plan and ensure this beforehand.

 Roghi village: Located close to Kalpa, this small village is on the list of every adventure seeker that visits Kinnaur.
 The distance from Kalpa, though short, is a rocky one that usually challenges hikers and adventurers.
 It is also a great place to get some amazing angles of the Kailash mountain.

-Rupin Pass: A must-visit location for every trekker, Rupin Pass is often described as a once in a lifetime experience for people and is located close to the Kinnaur temple.
-Along with the scenic views of the Himalayas, Rupin Pass also connects the hikers to several tourist destinations in Kinnaur including the Jhaka Village, Pokhu Devta Temple, and Kinnaur Temple.
+Rupin Pass: A must-visit location for every trekker, Rupin Pass is often described as a once-in-a-lifetime experience for people and is located close to the Kinnaur temple.
+Along with the scenic views of the Himalayas, Rupin Pass also connects hikers to several tourist destinations in Kinnaur including the Jhaka Village, Pokhu Devta Temple, and Kinnaur Temple.

-Borasu Pass: Connecting Baspa and Tons River valleys, the Borasu pass is a stretch of land that is said to take travellers through an ancient trade route between Har Ki Dun and Kinnaur Valley.
+Borasu Pass: Connecting Baspa and Tons River valleys, the Borasu Pass is a stretch of land that is said to take travelers through an ancient trade route between Har Ki Dun and Kinnaur Valley.
 It also covers several other tourist destinations on the way including Osla, Sankri, and Gangar Har Ki Dun.

 Village of Sarhan: The Sarhan Village, often known as “The Gateway of Kinnaur,” serves as the beginning point for numerous treks and tours.
 At 2165 meters above sea level, it is situated.
 The Devi Kala Temple, which is in the village’s heart and is the most well-liked tourist attraction here, allows visitors to see the nearby Jujurana bird species.